wenbobao/PPiOS-Rename/README.md

 # TODO:
 ````
+Product name:
     Figure out the right product name
     Italicize the product name anywhere it is used
     Don't abbreviate the product name?
     Make sure we get the product and binary name right, everywhere

 Should we document the changes from Polidea's version, somewhere?
 ````

 PreEmptive Protection for iOS - Class Guard
 ===========================================
 PreEmptive Protection for iOS - Class Guard, or PPiOS-CG for short, is a command-line utility for obfuscating Objective-C class, protocol, property, and methods names, in iOS apps.
-It is based on [iOS-Class-Guard](https://github.com/Polidea/ios-class-guard) from [Polidea](https://www.polidea.com/), with extensive modifications and improvements.
+It is based on [iOS-Class-Guard](https://github.com/Polidea/ios-class-guard) from [Polidea](https://www.polidea.com/), with extensive improvements and modifications.

 PPiOS-CG can be used on its own or alongside [PreEmptive Protection for iOS](https://www.preemptive.com/products/ppios), [PreEmptive Solutions](https://www.preemptive.com/)' product for control-flow obfuscation of iOS apps.